Ya, I was gonna get in touch with you, like, yesterday, but then I got an awesome invitation from the guy I spent the night with.

-Don't be ridiculous, Abby.
+Don't be ridiculous, Amy.
 She wouldn't have believed you anyway.
-It's probably a good idea not to go around acting all cray-cray.
+It's not a good idea to go around acting all crazy-like.
 Get that thought right out of your head.

 You can't ever disclose to anyone that you're from the future.
 Promise me you won't do this.